ianizaguirre/project-1-game/README.md

 &nbsp;

 **Note**
-* To submit a turn on "hard-mode", the player needs to press the "Enter" button on their keyboard.
+* To submit a turn while playing "hard-mode", the player needs to press the "Enter" button on their keyboard.

 &nbsp;
 &nbsp;